Nikhiliitp/Missing-Data-Cleaner/README.md

 streamlit run app.py
 ```

-The application will automatically open in your default web browser at `http://localhost:8501`.
+The application will automatically open in your default web browser.

 ## 📝 Usage